 This Bill is a major measure of reform.
 It is especially a major measure of modernisation.
 It represents in many respects the present law.
 But it collects that law, updates it somewhat, gives it new machinery for operation and puts it into an Australian statute which will be available to every resident in the land.
-The Bill proposes that the responsibility for ensuring compliance with the new procedures of criminal investigation should be reposed in judicial officers.
-It is for that reason that the scrutiny of the Bill by a seminar such as this is vital and timely.
+I suggest that a calm consideration of its terms will warrant the approval of the Australian community and of its Parliament.